garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Socket.md

-this relates to the motherboard
-- a [[Socket]] is an array of pins that hold a processor in place
+- is an array of pins that hold a processor in place & connect the motherboard to the available processing power.
+The number of sockets is determined by the capacity of the motherboard.
+## Summary
+- [[Socket]] determines the capacity essentially